EhtishamAshraf/virtual_obstacle_lane_navigation/README.md

 While the robot is tracking a lane, its position and orientation data are continuously recorded in a .txt file.
 This stored data is later utilized to mark the lanes as virtual obstacles for Autonomous Navigation.
 The Robot pose data is stored and saved in the previous repo.

 ## Running the Simulation
-To run the simulation, launch the slam_lane_tracking launch file, In order to launch the launch file (you should first navigate inside the workspace and then, use the following command).
+To run the simulation, there are two options:
+A. In order to do the mapping using SLAM, launch the slam_lane_tracking launch file.
+B. In order to do the navigation, launch the navigation launch file.
+Navigate inside the workspace and then, use either of the following command:

 ### 1. Mapping
 ```bash